andmitriy93/WatchTube/README.md

-# README
+# README YouTuubee app

-This README would normally document whatever steps are necessary to get the application up and running.
+  ##### This is a YouTube clone created with Ruby on Rails, JS, React and Redux

 Things you may want to cover: